Summary of Significant Accounting Policies

 Recent Accounting Pronouncements

-The Company’s management does not believe that any recently issued, but not yet effective, accounting standards if currently adopted would have a material effect on the accompanying financial statements.
+The Company’s management does not believe that, other than below, any recently issued, but not yet effective, accounting standards if currently adopted would have a material effect on the accompanying financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.